-- Click on the hard disc icon on the icon bar. - 2 Double-click on the Sound directory.
+Click on the hard disc icon on the icon bar.

 - 3 Double-click on one of the Maestro files (Fanfare, for example). - 4 Click Menu (middle mouse button) over Fanfare's window to display a menu.
 Click Select on the Play option to start.
 Choose Play again to stop!